zenphantom/ml-git/docs/mlgit_commands.md

   storage.

 Options:
-  --retry INTEGER       Number of retries to download the files from the
+  --retry INTEGER RANGE       Number of retries to download the files from the
-                        storage [default: 2].
+                              storage.
+This number must be in the range 0-999999999 [default: 2].
-  --clearonfail         Remove the files from the storage in case of failure
+  --clearonfail               Remove the files from the storage in case of
-                        during the push operation.
+                              failure during the push operation.
-  --fail-limit INTEGER  Number of failures before aborting the command
+  --fail-limit INTEGER RANGE  Number of failures before aborting the command.
-                        [default: no limit].
+                              This number must be in the range 0-999999999 [default: no limit].
   --verbose                   Debug mode
 ```

 Example: